Student Organization Registration Policy

 STUDENT: Any person enrolled in at least one credit hour at Kansas State University during the current academic term.
 During the time frame between the spring and fall semesters, a person enrolled in at least one credit hour during the immediately preceding semester shall be considered a student for purposes of this Policy.

 STUDENT GOVERNING ASSOCIATION (SGA): The elected student leaders of Kansas State University Student Governing Association who are duly elected or appointed to positions in accordance with the Constitution, By-Laws and Statutes of the association.

 STUDENT ORGANIZATION COMMITTEE (SOC): A committee of SGA with the purpose of making recommendations to the Assistant Vice President/Director of Student Life upon an appeal of registration decisions by Center staff.

-DSO: A Departmental Student Organization is a REGISTERED ORGANIZATION having a purpose that is critical to the mission of the University and that is sponsored by a DEPARTMENT.
-A DSO directly furthers the mission of the sponsoring DEPARTMENT, and the DEPARTMENT has supervisory responsibility—through a designated departmental employee—over the officers, operations, and activities planned by the organization.
-The KSAA and KSUF may be a sponsoring department of organizations whose purpose is directly related to the missions of the respective entity and the University and, for that purpose, shall be considered a DEPARTMENT throughout this Policy.
-The CENTER shall not be the sponsoring department of any DSO.
+DSO: A Departmental Student Organization is a Registered Organization having a purpose that is critical to the mission of the University and that is sponsored by a Department.
+A DSO directly furthers the mission of the sponsoring Department.
+The Department has supervisory responsibility — through a designated departmental employee — over the officers, operations, and activities planned by the organization and the DSO is sponsored by the University based on acknowledgement and approval of that designated employee.
+The KSAA and KSUF may be a sponsoring department of organizations whose purpose is directly related to the missions of the respective entity and the University and, for that purpose, shall be considered a Department throughout this Policy.
+The Center shall not be the sponsoring department of any DSO.

 Key Indicators of DSO status: The following are considered key indicators that a student organization qualifies as a DSO.
 A DSO is not required to meet every indicator but collectively must reflect a substantial portion of the indicators and must meet certain indicators, as determined by the Center.